AVSLab/basilisk/docs/bskReleaseNotes.md

 <ul>
     <li>Update template illustrating how the validation accuracy can be recording in the `pytest` parameters.</li>
     <li> A new module in the environments directory provides the solar flux value at a spacecraft location including (optionally) eclipse effects</li>
+    <li> New module in the navigation directory provides the heading to a planet in the spacecraft body frame.
+There is a corresponding new message type BodyHeadingSimMsg.</li>
 </ul>

 ##  Version 1.2.1